-1. Start Xcode 5 and click the Check Out an Existing Project button at the bottom of the Welcome screen, as shown in Figure A.16.
+1. Start Xcode and click the Check Out an Existing Project button at the bottom of the Welcome screen, as shown in Figure A.16.
+Alternatively, choose Check Out from the Source Control menu.

 Access the book's tutorials directly from Xcode.